 While Bitcoin and bullion share the potential to work as alternative money, they are not substitutes for one another.
 The differences are quite important to consider.

-The first distinction is that gold and silver rounds, coins, and bars are tangible assets that will never become worthless.
+The first distinction is that gold and silver rounds, bullion bars and coins are tangible assets that will never become worthless.
 Precious metals are beautiful and serve a useful purpose in goods ranging from jewelry to electronics.
 They have thousands of years of history serving as money and as a reliable store of value.

 Bitcoin, on the other hand, is a very recent phenomenon and a purely digital asset.
 It may ultimately change the world, but it hasn’t yet stood the test of time.
 Bitcoin itself must still clear some hurdles.